mojaloop/mojaloop/contribute/Documentation-and-Template-Standards.md

 ## Overview Documents

-Overview documents include the topics, components and or services that span the entire Paymoja project.
+Overview documents include the topics, components and or services that span the entire project.
 The documents should have their own readme file and be located in a corresponding sub-folder in [Docs repo](https://github.com/LevelOneProject/Docs).
 Examples or topics and examples that span the entire project are included below:

--   Paymoja Overview
+-   Overview
 -   Scenarios
 -   Scenario Tests
 -   Cross-service architecture